juef17/dwrandomizer/README.md

 #### Winter Theme ####

-Thanks to Cyberdark86, Angel_FM and friends, you can now save a very wintery-looking Alefgard!
-This will change a seed's checksum.
+Thanks to Cyberdark86, Angel_FM and friends, you can now save a very wintery-looking Alefgard.
+Newly implemented: this will not change a seed's checksum!

 #### Radish Finish ####